christophwi/MaxQuant.Live/docs/index.rst

    :width: 100px
    :align: left

-This is the user documentation of MaxQuant.Live, a software framework for real-time monitoring of mass spectrometric data and controlling of the data acquisition.
+Welcome to the user documentation of MaxQuant.Live, a software framework for real-time monitoring of mass spectrometric data and controlling of the data acquisition.
 MaxQuant.Live can be downloaded on `http://maxquant.live <http://maxquant.live>`_

 Publication:
    **MaxQuant.Live enables global targeting of more than 25,000 peptides**